This is a breakdown of how your local government works.

-The head of council is elected by voters in Pickering.
+The head of council is elected by voters across the entire City of Pickering.
 The head of our Municipal Council is currently Mayor Dave Ryan.

 How are Councillors Elected?

-Municipal Councillors are elected by ward.
+The Regional and City Councillors are elected by voters in 1 of the 3 respective wards.
 Pickering is divided into 3 wards each having 2 representatives on council; 1 Municipal (City) Councillor and 1 Regional Councillor.

 Pickering's City Councillors are: